Am I a Scanner Personality? Signs You Have a Multipassionate Brain

 So… What Is a Scanner Personality?

-The term “Scanner” (which I actually prefer multi-passionate) was coined by author and career coach Barbara Sher to describe people who are intensely curious, wildly multi-passionate, and creatively driven by exploration rather than specialization.
+The term “Scanner” was coined by author and career coach Barbara Sher to describe people who are intensely curious, wildly multi-passionate, and creatively driven by exploration rather than specialization.

 Scanners often:

-• Start a project, fall in love with it, and then… wander away when it’s 87% done
+• Start a project, fall in love with it, and then wander away when it’s about 87 percent finished

-• Collect notebooks, course logins, tabs, and Pinterest boards like a dragon hoarding treasure
+• Collect notebooks, course logins, browser tabs, and Pinterest boards like a dragon hoarding treasure

 • Struggle to choose a niche or commit to one “thing”

-• Feel energized by starting… but heavy when expected to “stick with it forever”
+• Feel energized by starting but heavy when expected to stick with something forever

 • Think “just pick one” is a cruel joke, not helpful advice

-If that feels like reading your diary—you’re probably a Scanner too.
+If this feels like someone secretly read your diary, you might be a Scanner too.

-The problem isn’t that you lose interest.
-The problem is you were taught that losing interest equals failure.
+The real problem is that most of us were taught that losing interest equals failure.

 👉 Living with a Scanner Brain: My Favorite Routines, Rituals & Reframes

-So… How Do You Make It Work as a Scanner?
+How to Make Life Work as a Scanner

 ✳️ The Idea Parking Lot